ramblinjan/ramblinjan.github.io/_posts/2016-07-04-Going Agile When You Have No Authority.md

 Can we retire the term "[bikeshedding](https://en.wikipedia.org/wiki/Law_of_triviality)"?
 It has become synonymous with, "any discussion in any meeting when someone other than myself is talking" (or worse, "any time I'm bored or just don't want to be in a meeting").
 Meetings can, in fact, be constructive.
 Boring meetings that last too long can, in fact, be better than no meeting at all.
 People say "bikeshedding" to imply that the primary problem is that the wrong people have a voice.
 Engineers love the term because they want to believe managers are useless or stupid.
 But engineering can't solve everything.

-Process is more of a design problem than an engineering one. *[Articulating Design Decisions](https://amzn.com/1491921560)* by Tom Greever is a must-read for anyone working on software (or so I suggest [in my review of it](https://www.amazon.com/review/RAIU0K4YRSI4T/ref=cm_cr_rdp_perm?ie=UTF8&amp;ASIN=1491921560)).
-Greever says that there are three things that every design needs to be successful.
-It solves a problem, it's easy for users, and it's supported by everyone.
+Process is more of a design problem than an engineering one. *[Articulating Design Decisions](https://amzn.com/1491921560)* by Tom Greever is a must-read for anyone working on software ([see my review for more disgustingly positive praise of this book](https://www.amazon.com/review/RAIU0K4YRSI4T/ref=cm_cr_rdp_perm?ie=UTF8&amp;ASIN=1491921560)).
+Greever says that there are three things that every design needs to be successful: it solves a problem, it's easy for users, and it's supported by everyone.
 Greever also mentions three questions that every designer should consider when thinking about design.
 At risk of literally taking a page out of his book, I've adapted his questions for process management, but the point remains the same.
 For every decision you're making about your team's processes, you should answer three questions.

 ### 1. What problem does this solve?